 If you wish to integrate your zipBoard project with your team’s Slack or JIRA account you can do that right from the edit project settings modal.

 With JIRA integration, all the tasks that you add to your zipBoard project are automatically reflected in your mapped(selected) JIRA project. zipBoard tasks appear in JIRA.

-Click on the JIRA icon at the bottom of project settings modal, to proceed for JIRA integration.
-The JIRA integration modal opens up where you need to enter your JIRA URL, username and password.
-Then click on the ‘Connect’ button.
+Click on the JIRA icon at the bottom of the project settings modal, to proceed with JIRA integration.
+Once Jira integration is done, mapping can be done by clicking on the Jira icon.

 now you need to map the zipBoard project to one of your JIRA projects to continue.
 A step-by-step guide for this can be found here.